 Department of Environmental and Occupational Health and Safety 1314 Kinnear Rd.
-(614) 292-1284 a.
+(614) 292-1284

+- J. Sexual Harassment Policy

+- a.
 The Ohio State University's Policy on Sexual Harassment will be followed at the Ohio State University Speech-Language-Hearing Clinic.
 Sexual Harassment encompasses any attention that is unwanted.
 Verbal and/or physical conduct, including physical assault, direct propositions of a sexual nature, and behavior that causes discomfort or embarrassment, is prohibited by the University's Sexual Harassment Policy.
-Any complaint alleging a violation of this policy should be brought to the attention of the Clinical Director.
-Further details are available in the Policy and Procedure Manual provided by the Office of Human Resources (number 1.15, revised 11/5/93).
-A copy of the manual is available in the Department Office (110 Pressey Hall).
+Any complaint alleging a violation of this policy should be reported to the Title IX office at the University at https://secure.ethicspoint.com/domain/media/en/gui/7689/index.html

+- K. Reported Child Abuse